 From world-class sporting events and holiday celebrations to community festivals and markets, the Geelong Waterfront plays host to loads of festivities all year round.

-One of the best things is that most of these events are free to attend.
 Why not time your visit to coincide with a festival for a jam-packed weekend of fun?

 Festival Of Sails: Enjoy exhilarating yacht races and action-packed water activities at the largest keelboat regatta in the southern hemisphere.